pagkly/Zed/Investopedia4/What Is a Leadership Grid.md

 ## Understanding the Leadership Grid

-The Leadership Grid demonstrates that placing an undue emphasis on one area, while overlooking the other, stifles productivity.
+The Leadership Grid demonstrates that placing an undue emphasis on one area, while overlooking the other, stifles [[Productivity|productivity]].
 The model proposes that the Team leadership style, which displays a high degree of concern for both production and people, may boost employee productivity.

 Some of the perceived benefits of using the Leadership Grid include its ability to measure performance as well as the ability to perform a self-analysis of your own leadership style.
 Businesses and organizations continue to use the grid.

 There are some perceived limitations to the Leadership Grid, however.
-For example, it may offer a flawed self-assessment, due in part to its use of minimal empirical data to support the effectiveness of the grid.
+For example, it may [[Offer|offer]] a flawed self-assessment, due in part to its use of minimal empirical data to support the effectiveness of the grid.
 The model also does not take into account a variety of factors, such as the work environment and internal or external variables that may be factors.

 ## Types of Behaviors Found on the Leadership Grid